pecknigel/learning-resources/tenets.md

+## Don’t You Have AI To Help You With That?

 ## Be Straight With One Another

 Talking about engineer to engineer.
 There’s no place for BS or power games or being right or getting offended.
 That’s if engineering effective and reliable software is your goal.
 Everyone needs to be on the same team.
 If not, best to stick to visiting the public house and leave the engineering to the grown-ups.